rdsdd2021/studio/README.md

 - **User Authentication**: A mock login screen to simulate user authentication for different roles.
 - **Dashboard Overview**: A dashboard displaying key lead metrics and recent activity, all powered by mock data.
+- **Flexible Lead Import**: Import leads from a CSV file.
+Only `name` and `phone` are required.
+- **Campaign Field Mapping**: When importing, optionally select a campaign and map columns from your CSV to campaign-specific custom fields.
 - **Lead Filtering & Assignment**: Screens for administrators to filter, view, and assign leads to callers.
 - **Caller & Detail Views**: Dedicated views for callers to see their assigned leads and for anyone to view the detailed history of a specific lead.
 - **User Management**: A section for admins to add, edit, and manage user accounts.